 - Lays off an employee, longer than a temporary layoff

-How to Dismiss an Employee: The 3 Do’s and Don’ts
+How to Dismiss an Employee

-- Give written notice of termination, following the legal obligation of employers to provide adequate notice period; this is based on an employee’s length of employment.
+- Give written notice of termination following the legal obligation of employers to provide adequate notice period; this is based on an employee’s length of employment

-- Refuse a positive reference; it is advised for employers to confirm their previous employees’ dates of employment, position, title, and responsibilities without further comment.
+- Refuse a positive reference—it is advised for employers to confirm their previous employees’ dates of employment, position, title, and responsibilities without further comment

-- Assume just cause without proof of reasonable grounds to terminate an employee.
+- Assume just cause without proof of reasonable grounds to terminate an employee

-- Misinform employees of their termination package; the terms and conditions should be clearly stated in your employment contract.
+- Misinform employees of their termination package; the terms and conditions should be clearly stated in your employment contract

-Are you still thinking about your legal obligations around employee termination?
+Considering your legal obligations surrounding employee termination?

 We can answer your questions about employee dismissals, or any other employment-related matter.
 Employer Line offers a complimentary advice line with HR experts.
 Pick up the phone for a free consultation.